Priyak1985/Tableau-Variable-Naming-Convention-API-Automation/README.md

-# Tableau: Naming standard for variables & how to apply it through an API
+#  Introduction

-This page will discuss an original concept of how to design Tableau report contents in a simple yet efficient manner.
-This discussion is not about the best ways of designing visuals.
-Rather, it is about an efficient method to create and store the series of variables that power these visuals.
-This concept makes maintenance of Tableau reports exceptionally easy and streamlined.
-The core idea behind the concept originates from the simple coding guidelines that every coder follows.
-While writing a code, a coder always prefixes his variables used in the code to identify the data types.
-This practice has multiple merits.
-We inherit the same practice in a Tableau reporting environment.

-At first, we introduce a robust naming convention for creating every single Tableau calculation within a workbook.
-Thereafter, we introduce a Tableau folder structure which would logically group the fields and calculations.
-Finally, we present an API tool which will perform most of these design transitions in the workbook automatically with no impact on the visualizations.
+This page will discuss an original concept of how to design Tableau report contents in a very simple yet efficient manner which would make future maintenance of the contents exceptionally easy.
+The concept originates from the simple naming guidelines that coders follow while coding in any language.
+A coder prefixes the variables used inside the code to identify the data types very easily.
+We inherit the same idea in the tableau reporting framework and expand on the same.
+We first introduce a robust naming convention for creating Tableau calculations.
+Once we have created every calculation by this standard, we go on to introduce a Tableau folder structure which would logically group the data source fields as well as calculations built on top of them.
+Finally, we present an API solution which will perform most of the design transition automatically with no impact on the visualizations.
+The automation piece gives this proposal much traction since making these design tweaks manually requires significant manual efforts which would have proved a letdown.
-This automation feature is the center piece of this design proposal.
-It is the automation part that makes this solution truly novel.
-Making these design tweaks manually requires significant efforts and hence without the API piece ,the solution would have  proved to be a spoiler in realtime use cases.
-The automation allows the solution to scale.

-Having said that, Let us get started with the first piece.
+Let us get started with the underlying naming standard

 #  Details of The Naming Convention

-The two major field identifiers within Tableau are the "Dimension" and "Measure".
-The proposed solution covers both the Dimension and Measure elements.
+The two major field identifiers within tableau are the "Dimension" and "Measure".
+The proposed variable structure is applied to both the dimension and Measure pane.
+The concept is similar for both dimension and measure variables.Details follow:

 ###  Dimension Pane
 Each element in a dimension pane can be classified by any one of the following.

  1. Source Dimensions: The original database columns that the report connects to.
 The fields should be kept at its original form and no renaming of the database fields should ideally occur.

- 2. Internal Calculations: Any non-numeric calculation(built on top of the source dimensions) that are not used in any Tableau worksheet directly.
-Instead, they are referred by other calculations.
+ 2. Internal Calculations: Any non numeric calculation variables that are not used in any tableau worksheets directly.
+Instead they are referred by other calculations.
 Hence the name Internal.
-While creating these internal calculations, one must use the prefix 'Calc_' in the name of the variables.
-Also, if the calculation happens to use any of the
-'level of Detail' keywords, such as: 'Include' or 'Fixed', One would need to use the prefix 'Calc_LOD_' and 'Calc_LODF_' respectively.
-The letter 'F' in 'Calc_LODF_’ identifies those variable which use the keyword 'Fixed' in the formula specifically.
+While creating an internal calculation, one must use the prefix 'Calc_' in the name of the variable.
+Also, if the calculation happens to use any of the 'level of Detail' keywords, such as 'Include' or 'Fixed', One would need to use the prefix 'Calc_LOD_' and 'Calc_LODF_' respectively.
+The letter 'F' in 'Calc_LODF_'  identifies those variable which use the keyword 'Fixed' in the formula specifically.
 The merits of such detailed naming standards will be discussed in the subsequent sections.

  3. Visualization Facing Calculations: Tableau calculations that are used directly in the visuals fall in this third category.
-The name of the variables will therefore be exactly the way one would like them to appear on the charts.
-There is one finer detail to take note of.
-In cases wherein a 'LOD' calculation must be used in a visualization: instead of using them directly in a worksheet, create an internal calculation (with naming standard) with the formula.
-Then, create a visualization facing variable that would just have the name of this internal variable as its formula.
-In this way, one could logically store every special calculation of the workbook at one single place.
-Changes made to the calculations will still percolate up to the charts.
+The name of the variables will therefore be exactly the way once would like to appear on the charts.
+There is one finer detail introduced here.
+In cases wherein a 'LOD' calculation has to be used in a visualization: instead of using them directly in a worksheet, create an internal calculation (with the right naming standard) first with the formula.
+Then, create a variable that would just have the name of the internal variable you just created.In this way, one could keep track of the number

-Once we have created the dimension calculations abiding to the above standards, we could now group them logically within three major folders.
+Once we have created the dimension calculations abiding to the above standards, we could now group them logically within tableau within three major folders.
 The attached screen shot illustrates how to achieve it.

 ![](https://github.com/Priyak1985/Tableau-Best-Practice-Concept/blob/master/Screen%20shot%201.PNG)